 This is a searing moment of truth when they realize they are entering retirement without a dime in their own name, with little to no Social Security earnings, and no individual retirement accounts.
 Of course, women have access to money in joint accounts with their husbands or partners, but they don’t own their own money and therefore don’t control the money.

 Is this a problem?
-While every situation between couples is different, it can be quite a surprise to see how the scales are tipped in one direction.
+While every couple is different, the scales are often tipped in one direction.
+And, that can be quite a surprise at retirement.
 Hard-working stay-at-home moms, career homemakers, and women who made less income during their working years still have time to change their futures.
+It is critical to consider the importance of an IRA for married women.

 Many of us don’t know enough about IRAs, misunderstand them, or actively choose not to save for retirement in them because they don’t offer enough tax breaks.
-Plus, many financial advisors don’t encourage the use of these retirement savings vehicles because they tend to be considered “small balance accounts” and not that profitable.
-That means many professionals aren’t presenting the importance and value of IRAs to women as aggressively as they perhaps could.
+Plus, many financial advisors don’t encourage the use of these retirement savings vehicles.
+That’s because they tend to be “small balance accounts” and not that profitable.
+That means many professionals aren’t presenting the importance of IRAs to married women.
+Yet, they are valuable and should be aggressively encouraged.

 More important, women are missing the bigger picture when it comes to their retirement and a stable financial future.
 Women simply are not saving enough and then seem surprised when retirement and financial insecurity is at the door step.
 A top concern of women moving into retirement years is to not become a burden on their children.
 And, yet, they often have not taken the steps necessary to remain independent.